 The Massachusetts regulations for licensing both pesticide applicators and pesticide dealers require all certified and licensed pesticide applicators and licensed dealers to be re-certified every three years either by re-examination or attendance at pre-approved recertification training programs a.k.a. continuing education workshops.

 Licensed pesticide applicators are required to attend six (6) hours of recertification classes in a three year period.
 Certified applicators, both commercial and private, are required to attend twelve (12) hours of recertification classes PER CATEGORY for each three year period in which the particular certification category is maintained.
 Licensed pesticide dealers are required to attend three (3) hours of recertification classes in a three year period.

 The Department no longer completes the Audits for Recertification on the exact third anniversary of Massachusetts pesticide licensure.
 Some years ago, the recertification and audit process was revised; such that, all three-year recertification cycles end on June 30th or July 1st in the third-year of the three year recertification period.
 As a result, all licensees are Audited for recertification in the same time period and new licensees are actually given a little extra-time.

-All individuals maintaining a Massachusetts pesticide credential will have a three-year recertification cycle end-date that is either June 30th or July 1st in the third-year of your recertification cycle or period.
+All individuals maintaining a Massachusetts pesticide credential will have a three-year recertification cycle end-date that is July 1st in the third-year of your recertification cycle or period.
 This date is at least three-years from the date on which your Massachusetts pesticide credential was first issued.
 Your specific three-year recertification end date, (mm/dd/yyyy), is normally printed above your license on the form sent to you when the license is first issued and each year; thereafter, upon renewal.

 If you have any questions about your specific three-year recertification cycle(s) or the year in which you may be recertified, please call or send email to the program contact above.
 If sending your request by email, be sure to provide your first and last name and your Massachusetts pesticide license number.